Omari Scott Simmons is the author of the forthcoming book Potential on the Periphery: College Access from the Ground Up.

-Narratives Transformed: College Access from the Ground Up contextualizes the experience of one college access organization, the Simmons Memorial Foundation (SMF), within the broader realm of existing education practice, academic theory, and public policy.
+Potential on the Periphery: College Access from the Ground Up contextualizes the experience of one college access organization, the Simmons Memorial Foundation (SMF), within the broader realm of existing education practice, academic theory, and public policy.
 Since its inception two decades ago, SMF has helped hundreds of underrepresented students in rural southern Delaware and North Carolina achieve admission, attend, and graduate from some of the most selective colleges in the nation.
 This organizational account of achievement in the face of intransigent obstacles yields unique contextual insights and fresh perspectives not captured by aggregated statistical analysis.

 The chapters contain unfiltered vignettes and reflections captured from in-depth student interviews that vividly illustrate students’ dedicated efforts, strategies, challenges, perseverance and impressions as they navigate arguably the most important decision in a high school student’s life: whether and where to attend college.
 Students do not succeed in a vacuum.
 Sustained individual and group efforts can ultimately catapult them from mediocrity to success.

 Although unique, the SMF organizational experience is also emblematic of many college access organizations nationwide that attempt to transform the prevailing narrative of two higher education systems: one serving the privileged; the other, the vulnerable.
 On a broader level, it reflects the important impact of civil society necessitated by the failure of government and markets to address student needs from the bottom-up, while recognizing that civil society can only complement, not replace, responsible government intervention.